'Tis The Season:

 - Research the company BEFORE you commit to a free trial offer.
 Use a search engine to search for reviews or complaints about the company.

 - Watch out for "free trial" offers that are actually an enrollment in a club or subscription (for exercise clothing, shoes, books, etc) that charge your card and ship more products to you each month unless you follow strict opt-out procedures on a monthly basis.

-Equifax announced a cyber security incident involving a data breach of confidential information.
+In September 2017 Equifax announced a cyber security incident involving a data breach of confidential information.
 A website has been established to provide information, including a simple way to check if your information is part of the breach by entering your name and last six digits of your social security number.

 In addition to the guidance provided by Equifax on their website, remember these tips:

 - Review your account statement regularly to look for suspicious transactions